The Anatomy of Sorrow

 AN EXPANSIVE APPRENTICESHIP WITH GRIEF

 A three-part class series that goes beyond the familiar "five stages" to explore what grief actually is and how it lives in our bodies.
-Join us to examine the varied models of grief that better reflect real human experience, discover how sorrow lives in our bodies (and how to work with it there), and learn ritual practices rooted in Francis Weller's approach to grief.
+Join us to examine the varied models of grief that better reflect real human experience, discover how sorrow lives in our bodies (and how to work with it there), and learn ritual practices that honor grief as a lifelong companion and portal to deeper connection.

 Grief